Recipe by PANZER33

 "A delicious recipe that is easy to make, and can be prepared the day before and baked the next day.
-Almost like a Mexican lasagna!" — PANZER33
+These enchiladas are almost like a Mexican lasagna!"

 Watch video tips and tricks

 skinless, boneless chicken breast halves - cooked and diced

 condensed cream of chicken soup